hipe-eval/HIPE-2022-data/documentation/README-sonar.md

 ### Specificities and important information

+Please note that the SoNAR dataset has been revised by HIPE team (see release notes below).

 - **Documents:** sonar documents corresponds to newspaper articles (UPDATE)
 - **Train set:** for this dataset, there is no training set.
 Only a dev set that is representative for the test set in terms of newspapers and periods.